ros2/rmw_zenoh/README.md

 - SHM subsystem is fully transparent and interoperable with any oter RMW-compatible Zenoh software like bridges etc.
 - Zenoh SHM works intra- and inter- containers if container's POSIX SHM is configured properly.

+### Serialization Buffer Pool

+The RMW recycles serialization buffers on transmission using a buffer pool with bounded memory usage.
+These buffers are returned to the pool - without being deallocated - once they cross the network boundary in host-to-host communication, or after transmission in inter-process communication, or upon being consumed by subscriptions in intra-process communication, etc.

+When the total size of the allocated buffers within the pool exceeds `RMW_ZENOH_BUFFER_POOL_MAX_SIZE_BYTES`, serialization buffers are allocated using the system allocator and moved to Zenoh; no recycling is performed in this case to prevent the buffer pool from growing uncontrollably.

+The default value of `RMW_ZENOH_BUFFER_POOL_MAX_SIZE_BYTES` is 8 MiB; this value was chosen since it is roughly the size of the cache in a modern CPU.

 ## Security

 Security is available in `rmw_zenoh` by means of access control, authentication and encryption.